knative/docs/docs/serving/webhook-customizations.md

 ---
-title: "Webhook Customizations"
+title: "Exclude namespaces from the Knative webhook"
 weight: 70
 type: "docs"
 ---

-## Exclude Namespaces from Webhook
+The Knative webhook examines resources that are created, read, updated, or deleted.
+This includes system namespaces, which can cause issues during an upgrade if the webhook becomes non-responsive.
+Cluster administrators may want to disable the Knative webhook on system namespaces to prevent issues during upgrades.

-A namespace can use the label `webhooks.knative.dev/exclude` to bypass the Knative Webhook.
+You can configure the label `webhooks.knative.dev/exclude` to allow namespaces to bypass the Knative webhook.

 ``` yaml
 apiVersion: v1